carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-mca.rst

    -      -      -     1.00    -     1.00    -      -      -      -      -      -      -      -     vhaddps	%xmm3, %xmm3, %xmm4

-According to this report, the dot-product kernel has been executed 300 times, for a total of 900 dynamically executed instructions.
+According to this report, the dot-product kernel has been executed 300 times, for a total of 900 simulated instructions.
+The total number of simulated micro opcodes (uOps) is also 900.

 The report is structured in three main sections.
 The first section collects a few performance numbers; the goal of this section is to give a very quick overview of the performance throughput.
-In this example, the two important performance indicators are **IPC** and **Block RThroughput** (Block Reciprocal Throughput).
+Important performance indicators are **IPC**, **uOps Per Cycle**, and  **Block RThroughput** (Block Reciprocal Throughput).

 IPC is computed dividing the total number of simulated instructions by the total number of cycles.
-A delta between Dispatch Width and IPC is an indicator of a performance issue.
 In the absence of loop-carried data dependencies, the observed IPC tends to a theoretical maximum which can be computed by dividing the number of instructions of a single iteration by the *Block RThroughput*.

+Field 'uOps Per Cycle' is computed dividing the total number of simulated micro opcodes by the total number of cycles.
+A delta between Dispatch Width and this field is an indicator of a performance issue.
+In the absence of loop-carried data dependencies, the observed 'uOps Per Cycle' should tend to a theoretical maximum throughput which can be computed by dividing the number of uOps of a single iteration by the *Block RThroughput*.

-IPC is bounded from above by the dispatch width.
+Field *uOps Per Cycle* is bounded from above by the dispatch width.
 That is because the dispatch width limits the maximum size of a dispatch group.
-IPC is also limited by the amount of hardware parallelism.
+Both IPC and 'uOps Per Cycle' are limited by the amount of hardware parallelism.
 The availability of hardware resources affects the resource pressure distribution, and it limits the number of instructions that can be executed in parallel every cycle.
-A delta between Dispatch Width and the theoretical maximum IPC is an indicator of a performance bottleneck caused by the lack of hardware resources.
+A delta between Dispatch Width and the theoretical maximum uOps per Cycle (computed by dividing the number of uOps of a single iteration by the *Block RTrhoughput*) is an indicator of a performance bottleneck caused by the lack of hardware resources.
 In general, the lower the Block RThroughput, the better.

-In this example, ``Instructions per iteration/Block RThroughput`` is 1.50.
-Since there are no loop-carried dependencies, the observed IPC is expected to approach 1.50 when the number of iterations tends to infinity.
-The delta between the Dispatch Width (2.00), and the theoretical maximum IPC (1.50) is an indicator of a performance bottleneck caused by the lack of hardware resources, and the *Resource pressure view* can help to identify the problematic resource usage.
+In this example, ``uOps per iteration/Block RThroughput`` is 1.50.
+Since there are no loop-carried dependencies, the observed *uOps Per Cycle* is expected to approach 1.50 when the number of iterations tends to infinity.
+The delta between the Dispatch Width (2.00), and the theoretical maximum uOp throughput (1.50) is an indicator of a performance bottleneck caused by the lack of hardware resources, and the *Resource pressure view* can help to identify the problematic resource usage.

 The second section of the report shows the latency and reciprocal throughput of every instruction in the sequence.
 That section also reports